chanchanngann/data-streaming-on-eks/README.md

 - bake custom Kafka connect image:
 	- give the image name: `docker.io/<username>/<private_repo_name>:<tag_version>`
-	- `pushSecret` is the secret to access the private container registry.
+	- `pushSecret` is the secret to access the private container registry (i.e. `my-docker-secret` created in previous step).
 	- put the download link of snowflake-kafka-connector in the `url` part. (check if the connector version is compatible with the installed Kafka version from snowflake doc)
 ```
   build: